 Where possible, we avoid spraying our hedges.
 Healthy, vigorous hedges can generally cope with pests and diseases when they occur on a minor scale.
 But our landscaped gardens are artificial situations, and the build-up of pests and diseases may reach undesirable levels requiring treatment.
 Choosing an instant hedge variety suited to your local soil and climatic conditions will alleviate most pest and disease issues, as will good drainage, site preparation, and proper hedge maintenance.

 We’ll briefly cover a few problems that can sometimes affect popular hedging plants in New Zealand.
-Our main reference sources are Managing Pest and Diseases by Rob Lucas, Craig Potton Publishing; and New Zealand Novachem Agrichemical Manual, published by Agrimedia Ltd.
+Our main reference sources are Managing Pest and Diseases by Rob Lucas, Craig Potton Publishing; and the New Zealand Novachem Agrichemical Manual, published by Agrimedia Ltd.

 Psyllids